freeman-lab/gl-scene/README.md

 All manipulation works by first selecting an element -- a shape or a light -- and then changing its properties.

-TOOD Generalize all of these to work on arrays via a `selectAll` operator.

-TODO Support multiple classes per element.

 #### `scene.select(selector)`

 Returns the first `element` that matches the given tag.
 Selector should be of the form: `#id`, `.class`, `shape #id`, `shape .class`, `light #id`, or `light .class`.
 If `shape` or `light` is unspecified, will first look for a matching shape, and then a matching light.